-A hybrid retailer shall record in the electronic prescription drug monitoring program, established pursuant to section 21a-254 of the Connecticut General Statutes, all of the information required by section 21a-408-51(b) of the Regulations of Connecticut State Agencies, in real-time or immediately upon completion of a transaction to a qualifying patient or caregiver, unless not reasonably feasible for a specific transaction, but in no case longer than one hour after completion of the transaction.
+(a) A dispensary facility and a hybrid retailer shall record in the electronic prescription drug monitoring program, established pursuant to section 21a-254 of the Connecticut General Statutes, all of the information required by subsection (b) of this section, in real-time or immediately upon completion of a transaction to a qualifying patient or caregiver, unless not reasonably feasible for a specific transaction, but in no case longer than one hour after completion of the transaction.
 If cannabis is to be delivered to a qualifying patient or caregiver, such information shall be recorded into the electronic prescription drug monitoring program prior to leaving the originating establishment.
-In the event that such a delivery is unsuccessful, the information entry shall be removed from the electronic prescription drug monitoring program within one hour of the cannabis being returned to the originating establishment.
+In the event such a delivery is unsuccessful, the information entry shall be removed from the electronic prescription drug monitoring program within one hour of the cannabis being returned to the originating establishment.